-If you already understand what a dynamic dns service is, and just want a recommendation as to a supplier, you can skip down to that section of this essay.
+If you already understand what a dynamic DNS service is, and want to know my experiences (I've only used one DDNS service provider.. but used them for years), you can skip down to that section of this essay.

 It may seem for a few paragraphs that I am rambling.
 But if you show a little determination, you will eventually reach the part where what I've been saying begins to be pulled together.
 You can't really understand the answer to "how do I connect?" without knowing a bit about various pieces of the puzzle.

 You need to have your system "findable" to all the other devices on the internet.

 To find the server which has what you are reading on it, and to get to this particular document, you put "http://arduserver.com/DynamDns.htm" into your web browser.
 (Or Google's search engine or similar did that for you.)